Moamoria rebellion: Second phase

-On the night of April 1782, in the festive atmosphere of bohag Bihu, the Moamarias launched a surprise attack on the royal convoy of newly coronated king Suhitpangphaa by mixing with the royal attendants and torch bearers and launched their quest for killing the king under the veil of darkness.
+On the night of April 1782, in the festive atmosphere of bohag Bihu, the Moamarias launched a surprise attack on the royal convoy of newly crowned king Suhitpangphaa by mixing with the royal attendants and torch bearers and launched their quest for killing the king under the veil of darkness.
 The Moamarias mistook the king to have been killed but actually he somehow managed to escape the assault and took shelter in a hideout.
 The rebels then advanced towards Rangpur, overcame the resistance offered by the city-guards and occupied it.
 In the meantime, a strong body of royalist under the head of Ghanashyam Burhagohain wrested the rebels out of Rangpur.
 This was followed by an indiscriminate massacre of the Moamorias, rejecting any kind of conciliatory policy.
 Several thousands of people along with innocents were killed and many escaped and sought refuge in the hills and neighbouring Kingdoms, this had an adverse effect on the production system and the economy was on the verge of collapse.
-The massacres were finally suspended at the request of the courtiers. ..
+The massacres were finally suspended at the request of the courtiers.